 The New York Stock Exchange has been operating for over 225 years.
-They have listings in many of different stock sectors, such as healthcare, technology, energy, and financials.
+They have listings in many stock sectors, such as healthcare, technology, energy, and financials.

-Some of the options to get listings on the NYSE are Direct Floor Listings, IPO’s, Special Purpose Acquisition Company, and transfers.
+Some options to get listings on the NYSE are Direct Floor Listings, IPOs, Special Purpose Acquisition Companies, and transfers.

-The most common way to get listed on the New York Stock Exchange is by IPO’s or initial public offering.
-A company becomes an IPO when they go public to raise money to grow their company.
+The most common way to get listed on the New York Stock Exchange is by IPO or initial public offering.
+A company becomes an IPO when they go public to raise money to grow the company.

 News Affects Markets

-It doesn’t take very long for hysteria to affect the markets just like it’s done with the Coronavirus in a few short weeks in February of 2020.
-We had 2 huge selling days where the Dow Jones lost almost 2000 points, which is a huge drop.
+If people can’t go to work, are dying, and loss of production happens, then all of this news will affect stock pricing.
+It doesn’t take very long for hysteria to affect the markets, just like it was done with the Coronavirus in a few short weeks in February 2020.
+We had two huge selling days where the Dow Jones lost almost 2000 points, which is a huge drop.
 Again, markets don’t like uncertainty.

 This huge drop in the Dow happened, despite the virus not being widespread in the U.S. yet.
 This is why it’s always very important to stay on top of the news and keep an eye on economic events worldwide.